Skip to main content

 In this tutorial, let's export the following types of data:

-We can automate exports of customer sessions, customer profiles and triggered effects.
+You can automate exports of customer sessions, customer profiles and triggered effects.
 Loyalty data can only be exported manually.

 note